MarynaShavlak/game-sudoku-for-kids/README.md

 This feature provides a fresh start and enables players to set new goals and track their progress without previous records influencing their gameplay.
 Access the reset option in the game's menu for a clean statistical slate.

-## Technologies Used

-The following technologies were used in the development of Sudoku for Kids:

-- **HTML5** is used to structure the game interface, organizing content and interactive elements for a solid user interface foundation.
-- **CSS3** is responsible for styling and enhancing the game visually, with custom styles, animations, and responsive design techniques that ensure a visually appealing and consistent user experience across different devices.
-- **JavaScript** implements the game logic and interactivity, generating puzzles, handling user input, validating solutions, and providing dynamic gameplay elements like hints, animations, and feedback.
-It enables real-time updates and user interactions, enhancing the interactive and engaging experience.
-- The **BEM methodology** organizes the codebase, making it more maintainable and scalable by breaking down components into reusable building blocks.
-It enhances code understanding, facilitates collaboration, and reduces duplication.
-- **Git and GitHub** are used for version control, enabling efficient collaboration, code sharing, and tracking of modifications.
-GitHub serves as a centralized repository for storing the codebase, facilitating version control, issue tracking, and collaboration among developers.
-- **Responsive design** ensures that the game adapts to different screen sizes and devices.
-By utilizing CSS media queries and flexible layouts, it provides an optimal user experience across various platforms, enhancing accessibility, satisfaction, and engagement.

 ## Future Enhancements